yl-coder/corona-kb/README.md

  - data/ : Temp folder to store tmp files
  - dl.cfg : Configuration for cred
+ - sql_queries.py: sql queries to create the tables.
  - etl.py: etl main file.
 You can run main() method here to start the etl process
  - README.md: This file that you are reading.